PemastoreIt/Documentation/Documentation.md

 The data flow in the system:

-1. A client uploads a file to a PermastoreIt node via the HTTP API
+1. A client uploads a file to a PermastoreIt node via the HTTP API or SDK
 2. The file is analyzed for duplicates using the AI Optimizer
 3. If unique, the file is stored locally and its hash recorded in the blockchain
-4. The file is distributed to peer nodes in the network
+4. The file hash is announced to the Kademlia DHT network
-5. A zero-knowledge proof is generated for verification
+5. A zero-knowledge proof can be generated for verification
-6. Files can be retrieved from any node using their hash
+6. Files can be retrieved from any node using their hash, with DHT lookup if not found locally

 ## Configuration